 Another body with some members in common also supports the development of social enterprise: the Social Economy Network Serbia (SENS) was set up in February 2011 at a meeting of social enterprises, gathered together by Group 484.
 The network has 28 members who agreed to co-operate to improve existing social enterprises, form a small internal market, and promote social entrepreneurship as an innovative solution for the problems of poverty and social exclusion.
 Networks are also forming around particular areas of activity.
 It provides its members with the most relevant information from the field of social entrepreneurship.
-SENS network also provides social entrepreneurship among stakeholders from the public and private sectors, promote social enterprises with potential buyers of their products and their customers, provides advice and assistance in securing new funding sources in Serbia, organize meetings, conferences and lectures.
+SENS network also provides social enterprises and quality business development support through training and services of specialized advisors, lobby for social entrepreneurship among stakeholders from the public and private sectors, promote social enterprises with potential buyers of their products and their customers, provides advice and assistance in securing new funding sources in Serbia, organize meetings, conferences and lectures.
 Some of the members are: Eco bag, Green and clean, Our house, Living together etc.